I’m so happy to have Andrea here, guest posting with her very own Rainy Day Letter.

 Continue Reading »

-My In-Real-Life friend Sarah is here today.
+My In-Real-Life friend Sarah is here today .
 I Love this letter so much, that I put it up on the wall in my office.
 Sarah is not on twitter, and she doesn’t blog either.
 But boy, she can write!
 I hope she will start a blog soon, let’s encourage her in the comments.
+Are…

 Continue Reading »

-This is an old post, now new and improved, revisited for two reasons: one, my neck issues are making it hard to write new posts these days.
+This is an old post, now new and improved, revisited for two reasons: one, my are making it hard to write new posts these days.
 But more importantly, I wrote this in November 2010, when my blog was still a baby.
-Chances are you’ve never seen this before, and kookys taste much better when we enjoy them together.
-So go ahead, help yourself.
-Feel free to make some crumbs, the floor is already dirty…
+Chances are you’ve never seen this before, and kookys taste much better when we…

 Continue Reading »